-Students enrolled in Mines' combined undergraduate/graduate program may double count up to six hours of credits which were used in fulfilling the requirements of their undergraduate degree at Mines, towards their graduate program.
+Students enrolled in Mines' combined undergraduate/graduate program may double count up to six credits which were used in fulfilling the requirements of their undergraduate degree at Mines, towards their graduate program.
 Any 400+ level courses that count towards the undergraduate degree requirements as "Elective Coursework" or any 500+ level course, may be used for the purposes of double counting at the discretion of the graduate advisor.
 These courses must have been passed with a "B-" or better, not be substitutes for required coursework, and meet all other University, Department, Division, and Program requirements for graduate credit.

-Maximum of 48 semester credit hours of course work is required.
+Maximum of 48 semester credits of course work is required.
 A maximum of 30 units can be transferred from a MS degree program.
 The student's Graduate Committee must approve the transfer of these units.
-A minimum of 18 credit course hours must be taken in the Mining Engineering Department.
-A maximum of 9 semester hours of 400 level courses can be applied to the credit hours required.
+A minimum of 18 credit courses must be taken in the Mining Engineering Department.
+A maximum of 9 credits of 400 level courses can be applied to the credits required.

 Course work credits (minimum) 48.0

 Research credits (minimum) 24.0

-Credit hours beyond the BS degree (required) 72.0
+Credits beyond the BS degree (required) 72.0